Vaguery/Answer-Factory/readme.md

 ### Creating a new AnswerFactory project

 Use this command line script to build an AnswerFactory project folder:

     answer-factory your-project-name-here

-This will create a new directory called 'your-project-name-here', and install a rudimentary subtree of folders and files.
-Perhaps most important is the `Thorfile`, which contains most of the generators you can use to simplify project creation and management.
+This will create a new directory called 'your-project-name-here' (in your current working directory), and install a rudimentary subtree of folders and files.
+Perhaps most important is `activate.rb`, which includes both configuration information and some examples of how to proceed.

-### Replicating a pre-existing project or demo

-TBD
+### Activating the AnswerFactory daemon

+Make sure CouchDB is running and available, navigate to your project's root folder, and invoke
+    ruby activate.rb

-### Generating new Nudge type defintitions
+### Generating new Nudge type definitions

 The Nudge language gem installed along with `answer-factory` includes a full-featured programming language designed for genetic programming projects, with integer, floating-point, boolean, and code types.